eneller/schneller-whatsapp/README.md

 Can be easily scheduled using `crontab` because of its non-interactive operation
 ```
 NAME:
    schneller-whatsapp - Run WhatsApp actions from your CLI.
-User JID has to end with '@s.whatsapp.net', Group ID with '@g.us'
+User JID has to end with '@s.whatsapp.net', Group ID with '@g.us'.
+Defaults to listening on stdin for batch processing.

 USAGE:
    schneller-whatsapp [global options] [command [command options]]